Prayer for Israel

 Founder

-Ken Burnett (1919-2014) - Founder of PFI, a Jewish believer in Jesus who established the organization in response to questions about God's purposes for Israel.
+Ken Burnett (1918/1919-2014) - Founder of PFI, a Jewish believer in Jesus who established the organisation in response to questions about God's purposes for Israel.
+After visiting Israel in the late 1960s following the Six-Day War in 1967, he met Jewish believers who encouraged him to return to the UK and mobilise people to pray for Israel, which he did for the next 45 years.
 His vision was rooted in Romans 10:1: "My heart's desire and prayer to God is that Israel might be saved."

 How to Apply